Defending Your Self

 Leonard Nimoy’s Spock

-You find these zombies liberated from their feelings lurking in the Internet or social media via any device available.
-This is the only place where they can find solace, or ability to strike out at other imposing threats while hiding behind their firewall.
+You find these zombies liberated from their feelings lurking on the Internet or social media via any device available.
+This is the only place where they can find solace or the ability to strike out at other imposing threats while hiding behind their firewall.

-Others retreat into simply being completely logical, denying all sense of emotion as nonsensical illusion, like a Vulcanic Mr. Spock from Star Trek.
+Others retreat into simply being completely logical, defying all sense of emotion as a nonsensical illusion, like a Vulcanic Mr. Spock from Star Trek.

 Loss of self

 Eventually, you are left lonely and alone.
-If you’ve prepared yourself for this, you won’t care and feel as though you are better off because everyone else is evil or stupid and you’re better off without having relationships with other people at all.
+If you’ve prepared yourself for this, you won’t care and feel as though you are better off because everyone else is evil or stupid.
+You’re better off without having relationships with other people at all.

 In this state, there is little chance of discovering your true self, as you can only do this by viewing your reflection in the eyes of others.
 Before you have little chance of finding and empowering the real you to emerge and celebrate all the good things this life has in store for you, you might like to explore the possibilities.